Business Law

 • Customizable templates for various resolution types.

-• A centralized, secure repository for storing resolutions.
+• A centralized repository for secure storage of resolutions.

-• Qualified Electronic Signatures (QES) for enhanced security and compliance.
+• Qualified Electronic Signatures (QES) for enhanced security and legal compliance.

-With fynk, you can draft your resolution motion from scratch or use pre-designed templates.
+With fynk, you can draft resolutions from scratch or use pre-designed templates.
 Shareholders can digitally vote and sign, and you’ll receive notifications for every submission.
-This not only speeds up the process but also ensures compliance and efficient record-keeping.
+This not only accelerates the process but also ensures compliance, security, and efficient record-keeping.

 FAQs